Adult Day Programs

 Four Models for Adult Day Programs

-All of our adult day programs operate under one of three models:
+All of our adult day programs operate under one of the following models:

 Alternatives Adult Day Programs

 Alternatives Adult Day Programs are our more traditional center-based programs offered in 10 locations.
 These programs offer a wide range of on-site activities (including sensory rooms) and an option for community activities for program participants.

 Neighbors Adult Day Programs